tarekmonjur/design-principles-patterns/readme.md

 ## :dvd: Favor composition over inheritance:

+Classes should achieve code reuse using copositin rather than inheritance from a superclass.
 Its also known - `HAS-A is better than IS-A`

 #### IS-A is an inheritance relationship.
 As like